tiffx/eng_dictionary/README.md

 # eng_dictionary
-Command line interface that will give a definition of a word that the user inputs.
+Command line interface that will give a definition of a word from a user input.